energy-sustainability/energy-sustainability.github.io/_pages/about.md

 The autonomous laboratory session is intended for students to experiment with Deep Learning methods, and draw their own conclusions.
 On each autonomous laboratory, a set of example experiments will be detailed, but students are strongly encouraged to define their own experiments based on their own curiosity.

+For running the lab experiments, students will be given access to computational resources.
+However, these resources are shared with other people though a queue system.
+Its important to maxime the use of your resources, as the priority of your jobs will decrease as you consume your quota.
+Try to adjust the amount of resources you need for every job (both in number of nodes and in time).
+Plan your experiments in advance.
+Dont wait until 2 days before the delivery of the report to submit jobs, as these may be queued for a while.

 <a name='overlap'></a>
 ### Overlap with other courses